maryannh/camjam-kit-1/worksheet.md

     Each component requires its own individual GPIO pin, but components can share a ground pin.
 We will use the breadboard to enable this.

-1. Place the components on the breadboard and connect them to the Raspberry Pi GPIO pins according to the following diagram:
+1. Place the components on the breadboard and connect them to the Raspberry Pi GPIO pins, according to the following diagram:

     ![GPIO diagram](images/camjam1wiring.png)

     Note that the row along the long side of the breadboard is connected to a ground pin on the Raspberry Pi, so all the components in that row (which is used as a ground rail) are hence connected to ground.

-1. Observe the following table showing which GPIO pin each component is connected to:
+1. Observe the following table, showing which GPIO pin each component is connected to:

 | Component | GPIO pin |
 | --------- | :------: |